hashicorp/terraform-provider-random/website/docs/r/id.html.md

 The resource `random_id` generates random numbers that are intended to be used as unique identifiers for other resources.

-Unlike other resources in the "random" provider, this resource *does* use a cryptographic random number generator in order to minimize the chance of collisions, making the results of this resource when a 32-byte identifier is requested of equivalent uniqueness to a type-4 UUID.
+This resource *does* use a cryptographic random number generator in order to minimize the chance of collisions, making the results of this resource when a 32-byte identifier is requested of equivalent uniqueness to a type-4 UUID.

-This resource can be used in conjunction with resources that have, the `create_before_destroy` lifecycle flag set, to avoid conflicts with unique names during the brief period where both the old and new resources exist concurrently.
+This resource can be used in conjunction with resources that have the `create_before_destroy` lifecycle flag set to avoid conflicts with unique names during the brief period where both the old and new resources exist concurrently.